ZwickyTransientFacility/scope-ml/doc/zenodo.md

 # Data Releases on Zenodo

-As more ZTF fields receive SCoPe classifications, we will want to make them public on Zenodo.
+As more ZTF fields receive SCoPe classifications, we make them public on Zenodo.
 This page describes the data products available and provides a guide to preparing/publishing new data releases.
+The permanent link for the SCoPe III repository on Zenodo is [https://zenodo.org/doi/10.5281/zenodo.8410825](https://zenodo.org/doi/10.5281/zenodo.8410825).
+This link will always resolve to the latest data release.

 ## Data product description